ramprasadkillari/Secure-Personal-Cloud/README.md

 # A cloud storage of files

-Users are provided with AES encrption of files
+Users are provided with AES encrption of files. <br /> Clone this Repository.
-Clone this Repository into your Folder.

 ## Instructions for Web Client: